gzepr/gzepr.github.io/MondayParty_songs.md

 	felt she was unknown poetry
 	Alone, she found her life was Lalala

-	And now they're floating,
+	And now they're both
-	Counting the stars
+	talking to the stars
-	And the music form the sky
+	And the voices from the sky
-	Don't say no more Lalala
+	Don't sing no more Lalala

 	No it' more like:
 	La